jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

 easier for the students to follow a complete design, than fiddling with how to construct their own Paxos RSM protocol out of Paxos' single-value agreement.
-Distributed consensus is complicated, and the Raft authors have tried very hard to give a complete description of a protocol that is relatively easily digestible and understandable.
+Distributed consensus is complicated, and the Raft authors have tried hard to give a complete description of a protocol that is relatively easily digestible and understandable.

 Despite having a useful, complete write-up of the algorithm (which we did not have for Paxos), it seemed considerably harder for students to complete our Raft lab than our previous Paxos lab.
-We suspect that, as previously discussed, this is because Raft is a much more sophisticated protocol than our previous, naïve, Paxos-based RSM.
+We suspect that, as previously discussed, this is because Raft is a more sophisticated protocol than our previous, naïve, Paxos-based RSM.
 In addition, since we did not anticipate the additional work required due to the increased complexity ahead of time, we did not give the students additional time